Left: Dunes Review reading at Brilliant Books, Traverse City MI 2019. Photo by Anne-Marie Oomen.

-Alright, I actually do most of my story-creating while not sitting down.
-I’ve found I’m way more creative while moving–running, walking, folding laundry, you get the idea.
-But eventually, pen must meet paper.
+I actually do most of my story-creating while not sitting down.
+I’ve found I’m far more creative while in motion–running, walking, folding laundry, etc. But eventually, pen must meet paper.
 Or fingers meet keyboard, in my case.
 Then the magic happens.

-While I absolutely love the process of telling stories, my passion lies in helping others tell theirs, in watching as they learn to love their process.
-I’m blessed; I’m an English teacher, so I get to do this literally every day.
-And several times a week, I get to do it even more when my intrepid band of student writers meets with me for writing club.
+While I absolutely love the process of telling stories, my passion lies in helping others tell theirs, in watching as they learn to love their process and find their voices.
+I’m an English teacher, so I get to do this literally every day.
+And each week, I get to do it even more when my intrepid band of student writers meets with me for writing club.

-Folks, I have known some pretty awesome experiences in my lifetime, but nothing compares with writing in a room full of young people who are all eager to share their stories and own their authorship.
-It’s inspiring.
+I have known some awesome experiences in my lifetime, but nothing compares with mentoring a room full of young people who are all eager to share their stories and own their authorship.
+Leading them is inspiring.
 It’s exciting.
 And it’s my favorite part of what I do.
 We write together.

 So glad you could join me.